srdc/cda2fhir/README.md

   * Medications which is de-duplicated based on encoding, and
   * Provenance and DocumentReference resources, which are not de-duplicated for attribution purposes.
 * An integration test now uses Docker to automatically provision a HAPI FHIR server, post a transactional bundle to it, and.spot check for issues.
 Once complete this process will automatically de-provision the server.
 * Field-level data mappings are no longer statically maintained, and are instead generated from the source code using [Jolt](https://github.com/bazaarvoice/jolt).
 These mappings are validated by testing resources against the output of the cda2fhir library against the output created using Jolt templates.
-For instructions on generating the documentation, look [here]().
 * cda2fhir now has a utility that enables users to generate a record of un-mapped fields for a given input document.
-Instructions on how to use this utility may be found [here]().

 ## Installation